 Who needs bone grafting?

-As it pertains to dental bone grafting, the procedure may be needed any time there is substantial bone loss near the mouth or a minimal level of bone loss that still prevents another procedure from being performed.
+As it pertains to dental bone grafting, the procedure may be needed any time there is substantial bone loss near the mouth or a minimum level of bone loss that still prevents another procedure from being performed.

 Most commonly, bone grafting is necessary before dental implant surgery.
 Dental implant placement involves placing an implant into the jawbone, and there must be enough bone there to support the implant, which is why bone grafting is often required with dental implants.